 By: Andrew Mitchell

-Andrew Mitchell is a Chartered Real Estate Broker with Vistacor Realty Group, an independent real estate agency serving home sellers and buyers for 25 years.
+Andrew Mitchell is a Chartered Real Estate Broker with Vistacor Realty Group, an independent real estate agency serving home sellers and buyers for over 23 years.
 Thinking about buying or selling real estate?
 Follow him on Twitter @Montreal_Homes, call him directly at 514-425-6262 or visit his website at www.andrewmitchell.ca.